-At Dubna, Nuclotron based Ion Collider fAcility (NICA) is a flagship project of the Joint Institute for Nuclear Research which is expected to be in operation by 2021.
-Main tasks of “NICA Facility” are study of hot and dense baryonic matter, investigation the polarization phenomena and the nucleon spin structure.
+At Dubna, the Nuclotron based Ion Collider fAcility (NICA) is a flagship project of the Joint Institute for Nuclear Research that is expected to be in operation by 2021.
+Main tasks for the “NICA Facility” are the study of hot and dense baryonic matter, investigation of polarization phenomena and nucleon spin structure.
 The Spin Physics Detector (SPD) will carry out nucleon spin structure studies with Drell-Yan, J/Psi and other observables [14].

 4. Conclusions

 Tremendous progress has been made in the last decades in studying the 3-D structures of the nucleon and their roles in strong interactions.
-Recent polarized proton-proton or hadron collision data have shed new light in our understanding of phenomena that have puzzled us for decades, such as the “proton spin crisis”, the unexpected large TSSA in hadron production in transversely polarized p+p and DIS interactions, and the first experimental hints of process dependent sign change in Sivers function etc. Due to space limitation, only a few selected recent results are presented, and there are many interesting results that I just even couldn’t touch upon at all.
+Recent polarized proton-proton or hadron collision data have shed new light on our understanding of phenomena that have puzzled us for decades, such as the “proton spin crisis”, the unexpectedly large TSSA in hadron production in transversely polarized p+p and DIS interactions, the first experimental hints of process dependent sign change in Sivers function, etc. Due to space limitation, only a few selected recent results are presented, and there are many interesting results that I just couldn’t even touch upon.
 I encourage interested readers to check out the review articles listed below and references therein.

 Acknowledgment

-The author thanks many experimental colleagues from RHIC, Fermilab, HERMES and COMPASS experiments and theory friends for valuable discussions.
+The author thanks many experimental colleagues from the RHIC, Fermilab, HERMES and COMPASS experiments and theory friends for valuable discussions.
 This work was supported in part by the Office of Nuclear Physics within the U.S. DOE Office of Science and Los Alamos National Laboratory LDRD program office.

 References